-___ Before-takeoff check (you should perform the checklist while explaining the process) ___ Normal or crosswind takeoff and climb (if the winds are light, let them assist in takeoff) ___ Effect and use of primary flight control systems and trim
+Before-takeoff check (you should perform the checklist while explaining the process)

+Normal or crosswind takeoff and climb (if the winds are light, let them assist in takeoff)

+Effect and use of primary flight control systems and trim

-___ Practice area familiarization (A simply, this is where we fly is sufficient)
+Practice area familiarization (A simple “this is where we fly” is sufficient,but fly over their house if reasonable to include)

-___ Normal or crosswind approach (If their skills allow, let them fly back into the pattern but you do the landing).
+Normal or crosswind approach (If their skills allow, let them fly back into the pattern but you do the landing).

 That being said, no two introductory flight students are the same.
 Some are experienced pilots just trying out a light sport plane for the first time.
-In such a case, the pilot might enjoy a flight with more rigorous airwork similar to that of a checkout flight.
+In such a case, the pilot might enjoy a flight with more rigorous air work similar to that of a checkout flight.
 In other cases, the student may clearly express that he has no interest in pursuing lessons but always wanted to see what the Eastern Shore looked like from aloft.
 While the sightseeing person should be given an enjoyable tour, it does not hurt to let them experience the thrill of flying.
 For the majority of students though, syllabus lesson one should be used and tailored to their desires.

 Timing

-Efforts should be made to end the flight after 1 hour has elapsed on the hobbs meter.
-As a rule of thumb, in the Sky Arrows, 1 hour is approximately enough time to fly a circuit around the town of Chestertown and back or do one touch and go at Easton and return.
-In the Tecnams, 1 hour will allow you to travel the length of the Chester River or do a couple of touch and goes at Easton.
+Efforts should be made to end the flight after .7 hours have elapsed on the Hobbs meter and log a total of 1 hour of instructor time.

 Post Flight

-Time should be allotted to properly debrief the student, correctly bill him/her (sales tax is included in the $99 of an intro flight), and sign him/her up for flight lessons if he/she is so interested.
-He/she should be sold a pilot kit, and be encouraged to set money on an account.
+Time should be allotted to properly debrief the student, correctly bill him/her (sales tax is included in the cost of an intro flight) and sign him/her up for flight lessons if he/she is so interested.
+He/she should be sold a pilot kit and be encouraged to set money on an account.
 He/she should also complete a folder.
 Please find out the student’s availability, weight, and aircraft preference as well.
 This information should be left with the folder in Helen’s mailbox, preferably with a follow up phone call to Helen.
 Please also let her know if you would be interested in taking on this student.